DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

 If any performance is deemed suspiciously low, note it here.
 If a concern is either solved or dismissed, write an explanation.

+1. Stacklook performed too badly when loading a trace without kernel stack.
+  - **Solution**: check if the trace includes kernel stack trace events + perform a on-load search of kernel stack entries, so that further searches are unnecessary.

-- Explore optimizations to mouse hover detection
+2. Explore optimizations to mouse hover detection
   - Note: Worth to meddle with KernelShark's insides, since that will be inevitable now anyway
+  - **Solution**: Ignored, KernelShark behaves perfectly well with many entries and mouse hover over plot objects implemented as is.

 ## QnInA - Questions & Ideas & Answers